ccdavis/schemer/README.md

 Next, I wanted to use real linked lists to store the s-expressions and build the list handling in Rust without resorting to linked-list libraries.

-What exists so far is a core interpreter that can evaluate s-expressions and apply numeric operators.
+What exists so far is a core interpreter that can evaluate s-expressions and apply numeric operators, define variables and define functions.
 The interpreter has all basic arithmetic operations and also one comparison operator '>' and one logical operator 'or', on the way to implementing all basic comparison and logical operators.
+The only conditional expression is 'if' so far.

+S-Expression evaluation takes place in an environment. "define" works for variables and functions; functions create their own environments and parameters and definitions inside the function are assigned to that local environment.

 Some code in "main.rs" shows how one could build tests for language constructs.
 Just use the __cons()__ function and construct lists of cell values.
 No need for a tokenizer or REPLat this level.
+You could perhaps use the s-expression internal representation as a target for a parser of a more conventional type of language.

-There's a basic parser and tokenizer now.
+There's only a basic parser and tokenizer now.
 Some tests in main take text and parse and interpret it.
 The app will start up in a REPL mode.

-S-Expression evaluation takes place in an environment.
-The 'define' special form adds to the environment.
-Basic variables work; lambdas are not yet working.
+You can also pass in a file name of a file with saved code.

 ### In Progress

-* Lambdas
-* Make the environment scoped
 * Special commands for the REPL (exit), (env)
+* Sample test programs
+* Explore tail call optimization
+* Support at least one iterative special form like "loop" or "do" or "while"

 ## To Do

-* Replace some of the deeply nested 'match' usage with more idiomatic Rust using closures and 'if let ... = ...{}'
-* Implement lambdas
 * Replace the current primitive lexer / tokenizer with something better
 * Better error handling: Right now I just use Result<SExpression,String> to pass back error messages.